“Wealth consists not in having great possessions, but in having few wants.” – Epictetus

 • Transportation to and from climbing.

-• Six nights’ accommodation in the our Hotel.
+• Six nights’ accommodation at the Carian Hotel.

 • Daily breakfasts at the hotel.